Johnny-Gasbeck/Palisade-Health-/README.md

 - **Reduce High-Claim Cost:** Reassess targeting and messaging for **Customer Testimonial campaigns within Compare Health Coverage** to reduce the acquisition of high-claim members or adjust product offerings to better manage this segment’s cost.

 # Dashboard
-The dashboard can be found in Tableau Public here.
+The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/johnathon.gasbeck/viz/CampaignCategoryDashboard/CampaignCategoryDashboard).
 This dashboard enables users to filter by Plan, State, and Campaign Type and provides insights on trends and values for marketing metrics, signup metrics, and customer claim metrics.

 ![Campaign Category Dashboard](https://github.com/user-attachments/assets/3e7eba93-b0c1-4fd0-9574-4269dca2ba84)

 # Presentation Sample
+The presentation created for the marketing team walks through the insights and recommendations above and can be found [here](.
+Some extracts are presented below for easy viewing.

 ## Appendix